The Difference between Adjectives and Adverbs

 "The dog smells clean."
 Here, clean describes the dog itself.
-It's not that he smells something clean; it's that he's had a bath and does not stink.
+It's not that he smells something clean; rather, he's had a bath and does not stink.
 Clean describes what kind of smell comes from the dog making it an adjective.

 "The dog smells carefully."
 Here, carefully describes how the dog smells, making it an adverb.
-We imagine him sniffing cautiously.
+We imagine the dog sniffing cautiously.

 “Kai dressed for the quick recital.”
 Here, quick describes the noun, recital, making it an adjective.
 What kind of recital?
 A quick one.